-Many empirical methods \cite{pseudocount, ICM, study_curiosity, RIDE, RND, NovelD, AGAC, E3B, E3B_study, curiosity_in_hindsight, Automatic_ir} rely on exploration bonuses that incentivize agents to visit novel states, but these approaches often lack theoretical grounding and require training significantly more parameters.
-In contrast, \cae and \caep utilize MAB techniques for exploration, assisted by embedding layers within the RL value networks, providing empirical benefits with minimal additional parameters. \cref{fig:comparison} illustrates the differences between existing exploration methods, and \cae, \caep, while \cref{tab:empirical_algorithm_comparison} summarizes the additional networks and parameters of various exploration methods.
+\paragraph{Practical exploration in deep RL.} Empirically successful methods~\citep{pseudocount, ICM, study_curiosity, RIDE, RND, NovelD, AGAC, E3B, E3B_study, curiosity_in_hindsight, Automatic_ir} typically generate exploration bonuses to encourage agents to visit novel states.
+However, these approaches often lack rigorous theoretical foundations.
+In contrast, methods inspired by potential-based reward shaping~\citep{PBRS}, such as Liberty~\citep{Liberty} and EME~\citep{EME}, offer stronger theoretical grounding, but are challenging to implement in practice.
+Moreover, both classes of methods generally require training a substantial number of additional parameters.
+In comparison, \cae and \caep utilize MAB techniques, assisted by embedding layers within the RL value networks, providing empirical benefits with minimal additional parameters.
+Figure~\ref{fig:comparison} illustrates the differences among various exploration methods, while Table~\ref{tab:empirical_algorithm_comparison} summarizes their additional networks and parameters.